Dig for Victory | COVID 19 Edition

 The retailers remain confident that shopping patterns will return to normal eventually, but as the current global situation continues to evolve, I find solace in being in control of something, however small.
 In this case, a steady supply of vegetables and salad into our family diet…

 Now.
-Does anyone know anything about keeping chickens?
+Does anyone know anything about keeping chickens?, Ive heard on the grapevine there may some problems.

 This poster, adapted from “Dig for Victory no. 1 New Series”, is regarded as one of the most influential documents ever in British gardening.Originally issued by the Ministry of Agriculture in 1941 and printed for H.M.
 Stationery Office by T.G.
 Porter (Printers) Ltd. Leeds.